This page is designed to answer the following questions:

 You are a senior social care worker and have been asked to mentor a colleague who is finding it difficult to understand the importance of obtaining consent from individuals receiving a service.

 - Describe the different factors that might affect an individual’s ability to express their view.

 - Explain different ways of gaining consent to activities or actions.

 - Explain what to do if the social care worker cannot gain consent or is unsure of the response.

 Gaining consent before giving care is extremely important in an adult social care setting, not only because it is a legal requirement but also because it demonstrates respect for the individual, develops trust and because it is easier to provide care to someone that is willing to accept it.

 An individual’s ability to express their view could be compromised by several factors.
 Firstly, they may not have the mental capacity to make an informed choice or may be unable to communicate verbally.
 They may have physical disabilities that make communication difficult.
 There may be language barriers, for example with an individual that doesn’t speak English or the individual may not have been given enough information to make an informed choice.

-Care should not be given if consent is not obtained, or even if you unsure if the individual has given consent.
-You should seek guidance from senior staff or from the individual’s family or advocate and document that consent was not given.
+Care should not be provided if consent cannot be obtained, or even if you are unsure if the individual has given consent.
+You should seek guidance from your manager about how to proceed.